Nedengineer/LGMVIP-WEB/README.md

 LANGUAGES USED:

- I Have build an eCommerce website step by step using HTML and CSS.
+ I Have build an eCommerce website step by step using HTML,CSS AND JAVASCRIPT.

  DETAILS: